 International Whaling Commission

-This commission, comprised of 88 governments, provides for the proper conservation of whale stocks and orderly development of the whaling industry.
+This commission, composed of 88 contracting governments, provides for the proper conservation of whale stocks and orderly development of the whaling industry.

 The International Whaling Commission was established under the 1946 International Convention for the Regulation of Whaling to provide for the proper conservation of whale stocks and orderly development of the whaling industry.
-The Commission meets this mandate in part by reviewing and, as necessary, revising the measures outlined in the schedule for the convention.
-The Commission also conducts activities related to cetacean (e.g., whale, dolphin, seal) conservation.
+The Commission meets this mandate in part by reviewing and, as necessary, revising the measures outlined in the legally binding Schedule included in the Convention.
+The Commission also conducts activities related to cetacean (e.g., whale, dolphin) conservation.

 Regulation of Whaling Under the IWC

-There are generally three types of whaling that the Commission regulates: commercial, scientific, and aboriginal subsistence whaling.
+There are generally three types of whaling that the Commission regulates: commercial, scientific research, and aboriginal subsistence whaling.

 In 1986, a global moratorium, or a temporary ban, on commercial whaling was adopted due to the overexploitation of whale stocks.
 The Commission has also designated sanctuary areas in the Indian and Southern Oceans where commercial whaling is not allowed.
 Although the moratorium is still in place, some countries, such as Norway and Iceland, continue to engage in commercial whaling activities; Norway objects to the moratorium, and Iceland has a reservation to the moratorium that allows it to continue commercial whaling.

 The Commission also regulates aboriginal subsistence whaling (whaling by native people to sustain themselves).
-Currently, the Commission permits aboriginals from Denmark (Greenland), the Russian Federation, St. Vincent and the Grenadines, and the United States to engage in this type of whaling on certain whale stocks.
+Currently, the Commission permits indigenous communities in Denmark (Greenland), the Russian Federation, St. Vincent and the Grenadines, and the United States to engage in this type of whaling on certain whale stocks.
 The United States is subject to domestic legal requirements and works with the indigenous communities in Alaska and Washington state to ensure that the catch limits established through the Commission meet their cultural and subsistence needs.

 The Role of Science in the IWC

-For more information on the IWC, please contact Carolyn Doherty (firstname.lastname@example.org), NOAA Fisheries Office of International Affairs and Seafood Inspection.
+For more information on the IWC, please contact Mi Ae Kim (firstname.lastname@example.org), NOAA Fisheries Office of International Affairs, Trade, and Commerce.

-- Draft Environmental Impact Statement (DEIS) for Issuing Annual Catch Limits to the Alaska Eskimo Whaling Commission for a Subsistence Hunt on Bowhead Whales for the Years 2019 and Beyond
+- Environmental Impact Statement (EIS) for Issuing Annual Catch Limits to the Alaska Eskimo Whaling Commission for a Subsistence Hunt on Bowhead Whales for the Years 2019 and Beyond

 - Memorandum of Cooperation Concerning Conservation Measures for the Western Gray Whale Population